astrofrog/sedfitter/doc/source/traditional.rst

 This file contains the parameters one would need for a datafile containing 2MASS and *Spitzer*/IRAC fluxes.
 The first line is just used for comments and is ignored.
 For the subsequent lines, the information to the right of the ``=`` sign is ignored.
 The second line should contain the number of wavelengths/filters specified.
 The third line should be used to specify the filters in which the data are given, in the same order as in the data file.
 Filters are specified by two or more characters separated by a space.
 For a list of all the filters available, see :ref:`filters`.
 The fourth line gives the aperture radii that were used to compute the fluxes (in arcseconds).

 The aperture information can be used for example to eliminate SED models of YSOs which would have been well resolved in a given aperture when using the aperture-dependent SED fitter.
-If this option is set in the fitter parameter file (see :ref:`fitterpar`), then models where :math:`r_{1/2}\,>\,{\rm aperture}` in at least one aperture are discarded, where :math:`r_{1/2}` is the outermost radius at which the surface brightness falls to 50% of the peak flux.
+If this option is set in the fitter parameter file (see :ref:`fitpar`), then models where :math:`r_{1/2}\,>\,{\rm aperture}` in at least one aperture are discarded, where :math:`r_{1/2}` is the outermost radius at which the surface brightness falls to 50% of the peak flux.
 This is because if the surface brightness of a model is half of the peak surface brightness at the edge of the aperture, then this means that it is clearly resolved with respect to the aperture size.
 For these reasons, the aperture size should be specified to the best of one's knowledge.
-If the flux was measured with an irregular aperture, then the aperture should correspond roughly to half of the maximum length of the aperture, and if the flux was measured using PSF photometry, it should be set to a few times the half-width at half maximum.
+If the flux was measured with an irregular aperture, then the size specified should correspond roughly to half of the maximum length of the aperture, and if the flux was measured using PSF photometry, it should be set to a few times the half-width at half maximum.

 .. _parnotes: